Math is Fun

 Parts of an Equation

-So that people can discuss equations, there are names for different parts (better than saying "that thingy there"!)
+So people can talk about equations, there are names for different parts (better than saying "that thingy there"!)

 A Variable is a symbol for a number we don't know yet.
-It is usually a letter like x or y.
+It is usually a letter like x or y, but can be a symbol or word.

 A number on its own is called a Constant.